 Kuala Lumpur, Malaysia, has been on our radar for a while as it is on the top of many digital nomad travel location lists.
 While staying in the Bukit Bintang area of KL, we had the chance to take in Chinatown, several of the massive malls, and check out the Petronas Twin Towers.
 There are temples to visit, tons of street vendors with spicy food, and street entertainment every night of the week.
 I also had the chance to attend the TPC Kuala Lumpur PGA event and discovered how beautiful the golf courses are in Malaysia.

 Singapore is in a class of its own living as a city in the future.
 It is clean, safe, and luxurious.
 We attended ITB Asia which is a large Asia-focused travel convention.
 Definitely worth our time as we learned a great deal about the travel sector.
 Beyond the beauty of the downtown area, you can visit the ethnic neighborhoods of Little India, Chinatown, and Arab Street.
 Hong Kong Soya Sauce Chicken Rice & Noodle is a humble street-food stall and the world’s cheapest Michelin star restaurant.
 We now know why Singapore is ranked as the Best Country for Expats to Work In.
 What a city!

 If you would rather listen to our detailed podcast episode on Singapore and Kuala Lumpur, check out Podcast 36: Singapore and Kuala Lumpur Travel (2 Kinds of Awesome).

-From the world’s best airport in Singapore, we flew to Bali, Indonesia where we will be staying for a month.
+From the world’s best airport in Singapore, we flew to Bali, Indonesia where we stayed for a month.

 September 2018 – Japan, Thailand: